cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 #set target = 8L;     // Logic-processor, version 8
 ```

+When no processor type is specified (e.g., `#set target = 8;`), the code is compiled for a non-processor context.
+At this moment, the non-processor contexts exist in the Mindustry 8 version only:

+* a logic filter in the map generation screen,
+* a logic code run on Map Objective completion.

+Some optimizations are avoided for the non-processor context, as the code might not naturally loop in such a context, and [atomic sections](REMOTE-CALLS.markdown#atomic-sections) are unavailable completely – there's no support for the `wait` instruction, and the entire code effectively runs atomically anyway.

 Note that when the Mindcode is compiled to configure a schematic-defined processor when building a schematic, the processor type is taken from the schematic definition and the target version is ignored.
-A warning is emitted
+When the processor type specified by the `target` option is more powerful than the processor type specified in the schematic definition (e.g., the code specifies a world processor, but the schematic specifies a logic processor), an error is produced.
+A non-processor context is compatible with any processor type specified by the schematic.

 #### Module targets

 Option `target`, when set within a module, specifies the target supported by the module.
 If the global `target` setting isn't compatible with the target specified by the module, a compilation error occurs with a message 'Module target \<target\> is incompatible with global target \<target\>.'

+The processor type specified by the global option must be stronger than or equal to the processor type specified by the module option.
+When the module doesn't specify any processor type, the processor type specified by the global option is used.

 Target compatibility matrix: